Please read our complete submissions guidelines before submitting.

 Categories are active (i.e, genre/section submission categories are visible) during the submission period.

-You must be an NCLR subscriber to submit to the James Applewhite Poetry Prize competition (though you may subscribe after submitting).
+You must be an NCLR subscriber to submit to the Alex Albright Creative Nonfiction Prize competition (you may subscribe after submitting--but by end of day, March 1).

 You are welcome to submit on topics we have already covered in past issues.
 We consider interviews, literary criticism, and one-act plays for our Flashbacks section.
 (Creative nonfiction, fiction, and poetry must be submitted through our competitions.
 For more information, see NCLR's full submission guidelines.)